 - You want to get someone’s attention politely.

 The phrases above share is a common thread of: “We were both moving in common space and we almost hit each other.”
 Or: “I would like your attention and I’m asking for it politely.”
 Or: “I need to move around you and your friends, but I can’t because you’re blocking my way.”

 “Excuse me” gets used early and often in my world.
 In the grocery store aisles where I’m playing cart jockey with another shopper.
 In the crowded hallways where I work.
 I try to use “excuse me” way more often than “sorry”.
 More often than not, it communicates what I want to say: a verbal acknowledgment between two people that we’re about to collide, I need through, or I would like someone’s attention.

-This might seem like a nitpicky language thing, but I believe that words matter and how we represent ourselves in the world as people tells the others around us: “I have respect for myself.
+This might seem like a nitpicky language thing, but I believe that words matter and how we represent ourselves in the world tells others around us: “I have respect for myself.
 I take responsibility for my actions.”